 Professional business appraisals often include these market valuation methods:

 Market methods let you figure out your business value by comparing your company to similar businesses that sold recently.
-For private companies, the sales of similar privately owned businesses can offer a compelling source of market comparables.
-However, the quality of such data is usually not nearly as reliable as transaction data filed by public companies.
-Transactions involving small capitalization public companies are often used as evidence of business value for privately owned firms.
-However, you would need to make an adjustment to such value estimates for the relative lack of marketability.
+For private companies, the sales of similar privately-owned businesses can offer a compelling source of market comparables.
+However, the quality of such data tends to be less reliable than transaction data filed by public companies.
+As a result, transactions involving small capitalization public companies may provide more reliable evidence of business value for privately owned firms.
+However, you would need to make an adjustment to such value estimates for the relative lack of marketability of private companies.

-Valuation Multiples derived from comparable business sales are the typical tools to estimate business value.
+Valuation Multiples derived from comparable business sales are the typical tools you can use to estimate business value.

 Use of multiple methods in professional business appraisals